 The crickets won’t significantly impact your property, but they can still damage the items you hold dear.
 No one wants a hole chewed through their favorite blouse!
 When you find signs of house crickets, be sure to give proof. pest control a call to handle these destructive pests.

-If you have any exterior cracks on your home, crickets can squeeze through these gaps.
+If you have any exterior cracks outside your home, crickets can squeeze through these gaps.
 Poorly fitted doors and windows can also allow these pests to slip inside.
 They can wreak havoc on your home by feasting on your clothing and keeping you awake at night.

 While they tend to lay eggs outdoors, the pests can lay eggs in humid indoor areas.
 As the eggs hatch, you could have a much larger problem on your hands.